 - foot route A city route on which the letter carrier walks to deliver the mail rather than drive a vehicle as done on a mounted route. - forward To redirect mail to the intended recipient's new delivery address in cases where Form 3575, Change of Address Order, or other written or personal notice has been filed with the local post office.
-(See also Address Change Service, address correction service, Address Management, and ancillary services.)
-(Also called removal.) - 400 bin A receptacle on the multiposition letter sorting machine that accumulates letters keyed to an unacceptable code, including letters for which the operator depressed more than three keys.
+(Also see Address Change Service, address correction service, and ancillary service.) - 400 bin A receptacle on the multiposition letter sorting machine that accumulates letters keyed to an unacceptable code, including letters for which the operator depressed more than three keys.